openSUSE/openSUSE-release-tools/README.md

     ln -sr ./osc-staging.py ./osclib ~/.osc-plugins

+It can also be useful to work against a development copy of `osc` either to utilize new features or to debug/fix functionality.
+To do so one must place the development copy in the path to be loaded and utilize the wrapper script if working on `osc` plugins.
+One method to accomplish this is shown below.

+    # outside of openSUSE-release-tools checkout
+    git clone git clone https://github.com/openSUSE/osc.git

+    # inside openSUSE-release-tools checkout
+    # note the ending /osc which points to the osc directory within the checkout
+    ln -s /path/to/osc/osc ./

+    # to utilize the wrapper for working on osc plugins from osrt checkout
+    $(realpath ./osc)/../osc-wrapper.py --version

 A containerized OBS can be started via one command.
 The default credentials are `Admin` and `opensuse` on [0.0.0.0:3000](http://0.0.0.0:3000).

     ./dist/ci/docker-compose-obs